sveltejs/svelte/site/content/blog/2021-11-01-whats-new-in-svelte-november-2021.md

 authorURL: https://desandoval.net
 ---

-With SvelteKit crossing both the [80% complete mark](https://github.com/sveltejs/kit/milestone/2), over [5000 stars](https://github.com/sveltejs/kit) on GitHub, and now having more usage than Sapper, there's never been a better time to try it out!
+With SvelteKit crossing the [80% complete mark](https://github.com/sveltejs/kit/milestone/2), over [5000 stars](https://github.com/sveltejs/kit) on GitHub, and now having more usage than Sapper, there's never been a better time to try it out!
 Many in the community have, making for quite a large showcase this month...

 Also, don't miss out on [Svelte Summit](https://sveltesummit.com/) on November 20th - featuring speakers from around the world.
 Keep an eye out for a watch party in your area 👀